jeronkk/tp/docs/UserGuide.md

 ### Listing all persons : `list`

 Shows a list of all persons in the address book.
 Specify a subject or tuition time with keyword to list only persons with matching subject or tuition time.
+If both subject and tuition time are specified, both filter will be applied and only persons that fulfil both criteria will be shown.

-Format: `list [keyword]`
+Format: `list [t/SUBJECT] [tt/TUITIONTIME]`

 Examples:
 * `list` Lists all persons in the address book.
 * `list t/math` Lists all persons with keyword math in their tags (subjects).
-* `list tt/monday` Lists all persons with keyword monday in their tuition times
+* `list tt/monday` Lists all persons with keyword monday in their tuition times.
+* `list t/math tt/Monday, 1000-1200` Lists all persons with keyword math in their
+tags (subjects) and tuition time of Monday, 1000-1200.

 ### Editing a person : `edit`